cfengine/documentation/reference/enterprise-api-ref/federated-reporting-api.markdown

 # Federation config

-Before generating or removing federation config, a hub should be enabled for federated reporting, please see `Enable hub for Federated Reporting` section above.
+Federated reporting must be enabled before generating or removing federation configuration, please see `Enable hub for Federated Reporting` section above.
 Otherwise an error will be thrown and config file will not be created/deleted.

 ## Generate federation config